-KAR³L is a flashcard system prototype developed by CLIP lab at University of Maryland.
-KAR³L improves upon traditional flashcard systems by adapting to both individual flashcards and users.
-When KAR³L recommends a flashcard to learn or review, it takes into account the content of the flashcard as well as the user’s study history, incorporating psychological concepts such as active recall, category learning, and spacing effect.
+KAR³L is a flashcard system prototype developed by the CLIP lab at the University of Maryland.
+KAR³L improves upon traditional flashcard systems by quickly adapting to both individual flashcards and users.
+When KAR³L recommends a flashcard to learn or review, it takes into account the content of the flashcard as well as the user’s study history, incorporating psychological concepts such as active recall, category learning, and the spacing effect.

-In this post, we summarize the result from the first phase of user experiements.
-Through an analysis our users’ study history, we provide some insights into how KAR³L works, discuss its advantages over traditional methods and where it can be improved.
+In this post, we summarize the result from the first phase of user experiments.
+Through an analysis of our users’ study history, we provide some insights into how KAR³L works, discuss its advantages over traditional methods and where it can be improved.
 We’ll also give a sneak peek of what’s coming next.

 Where we are right now?

-Our goal is both to improve upon existing flashcard systems, and to answer the scientific question: can machine learning be used to improve learning efficiency via various psychological phenomena such as spacing effect.
+Our goal is both to improve upon existing flashcard systems, and to answer the scientific question: can machine learning be used to improve learning efficiency via various psychological phenomena such as spacing effect?
 For the later purpose, we implemented two traditional spaced repetition models as our baseline: Leitner and SM-2.
-To form control groups, we randomly assign a portion of the users to use these traditional methods instead of our model.
+To form control groups, we randomly assigned a portion of the users to use these traditional methods instead of our model.

 Overview of KAR³L vs. Leitner vs. SM-2

 To compare the three models, let’s first get a basic understanding of what kind of flashcards are shown to the users.
 We categorize each study record by whether the flashcard shown is new, and the result of the evaluation (successful or failed).
 This categorization gives us a basic framework to understand how each model handles the trade-off of showing new flashcards versus reviewing and how users respond to each model’s strategy.
 The figures below visualize how this breakdown of study records into the aforementioned four categories changes with time.
 Note: clicking on the legend highlights each category.